Christ Church Georgetown in white text with dark blue background

 The Vestry

 Christ Church, Georgetown, is a parish of the Episcopal Diocese of Washington.
 As such, it is a corporation governed by a board known as the Vestry, which includes the Rector, Senior Warden, Junior Warden, and 12 Vestry members, elected by the parish at its Annual Meeting.
+To view Christ Church, Georgetown's Leadership Criteria, click here.

-More about the Vestry
+More About the Vestry

 Wardens serve for two-year terms and Vestry members for three-year terms.
 As the governing board of the Parish, the Vestry is responsible for all of the temporal affairs and has oversight of the full range of the church's ministry and mission.
 The Vestry meets monthly, except in July and August, usually on the third Tuesday of the month.
 In addition to Vestry members and officers, meetings are attended by Assisting Clergy and the Director of Administration.
 Various Vestry committees carry out the mission and ministry of the parish under the Vestry's oversight.